 At the HPWA there are a variety of managed and unmanaged ecotones.
 Eight different habitats are managed on the property.
 These are:

 the Hullett Provinicial Wildlife Area.
 These negative impacts paired with the opportunity to enhance the area for waterfowl habitat provided the motivation for the development of the HPWA in the 1960's.
 In 1979 OMNR signed a 99-year agreement with DU Canada to design, construct and maintain the wetland habitat at Hullett.
 Work was implemented in several phases between 1979 and 1991 with the majority of the wetland habitats completed by 1983.
 The total wetland area in the HPWA is approximately 706 Ha of which the dominant habitat type is marsh (450 Ha).
 These marsh habitats were established utilizing the insitu aquatic plant seed bank that was present prior to the developmnet of the project.
 Water level management is an important component of maintaining wetland habitat quality and mimicking natural wetland dynamics.

 operator every 5 years through a competitive bidding process.
 The contract specifies the percentages of the field areas that are to be cultivated by crop type.
 In the past there have been controls on the percentage of the crop harvested and left standing, the use of flushing bars on equipment, field crop rotations, and on the timing of harvesting operations.

 Agricultural crops provide abundant food sources for deer, waterfowl, and other wildlife.
 A diverse mixture of crops provides an important feed source through most of the year.
 Spring feed is available from the winter wheat and hay fields.
 Summer feed is available from wheat, hay and bean fields.
 Fall feed is available from corn, hay and winter wheat fields.
 Hay crops, with their restrictive cutting dates, are managed specifically to provide high quality nesting cover for waterfowl.
 Corn also provides cover to wildlife such as deer during the summer and fall months.

 At the time Hullett was purchased, the agricultural land base consisted of woodlots, as well as fields used for pasture, hay and crop fields.
 Most of the pasture and hay fields, and some of the lower quality crop fields, were abandoned, either at the time of, or a short period before the area was established, and they have advanced into various stages of old field succession.
 These fields now consist of open grasslands, shrublands and

 Patches of native grassland were once prevalent across southern Ontario within the once fire dependent landscape.
-With the conversion of this historic interpersed forested and grassland landscape to one dominated by agriculture, few native grassland habitats remain.
-In an effort to maintain the habitat diveristy within the HPWA and provide robust grassland habitat for upland nesting waterfowl and other grassland dependent wildlife, 12 Ha of native grasslands were planted in 1999.
+With the conversion of this historically forested and grassland landscape to one dominated by agriculture, few native grassland habitats remain.
+In an effort to maintain the habitat diversity within the HPWA and provide robust grassland habitat for upland nesting waterfowl and other grassland dependent wildlife, 12 Ha of native grasslands were planted in 1999.
 These plantings were strategically located adjacent to wetland habitats and in areas appropriate in topography, soil type and moisture regime.
 Subsequent to the successful establishment of these grasslands, future management will include occasional prescribed burns or mowing to maintain grassland quality.